ginerJuanUdesa/ginerJuanUdesa/README.md

-Future Argentinian UdeSA AI Engineer.
+Future UdeSA's AI Engineer graduate from Argentina.

 Love to code and experiment with vanguard tech specifically AI.